srirangav/displayutil/README.txt

 History:

-    v0.1.0 - initial release
-    v0.2.0 - add support for truetone
-    v0.3.0 - add support for brightness
-    v0.3.1 - add support for listing all available resolutions for a display
-    v0.3.2 - fixes for grayscale on MacOS X 11.x (M1)
+    v.
+0.3.5 - switch to autoconf for configuration / build
+    v.
+0.3.4 - change verbose and extended modes for display listing to -l (long) and -a (all), respectively
-    v0.3.3 - default verbose listing to show only supported resolutions for a display and add an extended mode to show all available resolutions for a display v0.3.4 - change verbose and extended modes for display listing to -l (long) and -a (all), respectively
+    v.
+0.3.3 - default verbose listing to show only supported resolutions for a display and add an extended mode to show all available resolutions for a display
+    v.
+0.3.2 - fixes for grayscale on MacOS X 11.x (M1)
+    v.
+0.3.1 - add support for listing all available resolutions for a display
+    v.
+0.3.0 - add support for brightness
+    v.
+0.2.0 - add support for truetone
+    v.
+0.1.0 - initial release

 License: